“How do you do it, Sherry? How do you keep going? How do you not get knocked down?”

 Then the bubble burst.
 On a bright sunny afternoon on 4 February 2009, I was called into a meeting with the Practice Director and the Head of HR.
 My office was next to HR.
 I’d seen a stream of people walk past my office.
 The day before (3 February), my firm had announced that they would be making 150 redundancies.
 By 9pm GMT (3pm Chicago time) four from IT had gone, including a very good friend.

 12.40pm – 4 February – the London IT Manager – he’d taken over the role from me.
 Gone.
 Cut.
 Kicked out.
 Logically, I told myself, if I haven’t been called into the Room of Doom by 4pm, I’m safe.
 For now.
 Oh, the irony.
-The next day I was going to be leading a roundtable at a conference on “Motivation and Retention of IT Staff”.
+The next day I was going to be leading a roundtable at an SDI event on “Motivation and Retention of IT Staff”.

 3.46pm.
 The phone rings.
 The Practice Director.
 “Could you join us for a meeting, Sherry“.
 My heart sank.
 I knew straight away.